lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ## Simple Summary

-Staking Router v3 upgrades Lido's core protocol for [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) (MaxEB).
+Staking Router v3 upgrades Lido's core protocol for [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) (`0x02` validator WCs, referred later as MaxEB).
 Validator accounting moves from per-validator counts to direct balance tracking, rewards are distributed per-module balance, and the deposit flow switches from a push model orchestrated by the Lido contract to a pull model where the Staking Router withdraws ETH from Lido as needed.
-A new `TopUpGateway` enables top-ups of `0x02` validators up to 2048 ETH, secured by on-chain Merkle-proof verification of validator state.
+A new `TopUpGateway` enables top-ups of `0x02` validators up to 2048 ETH, secured by on-chain Merkle-proof verification of validator state on Consensus Layer.

-A consolidation pipeline enables stake migration from Curated Module v1 to v2, and the validator exit flow becomes key-type-aware and balance-based, with sanity checks bound by total effective balance rather than validator count.
+A consolidation pipeline enables stake migration from Curated Module v1 to v2 ([LIP-33](lip-33.md)), and the validator exit flow becomes key-type-aware and balance-based, with sanity checks bound by total effective balance rather than validator count.

-A deposit reserve protects a portion of buffered ether for CL deposits, preventing withdrawal demand from consuming ETH needed for stake rebalancing and initial deposits during the CMv1 to CMv2 migration.
+A deposit reserve protects a portion of buffered ether for CL deposits, preventing withdrawal demand from consuming ETH needed for stake rebalancing and initial deposits during the Curated Module v1 to v2 migration.

 A dedicated Easy Track factory streamlines module share management within pre-defined bounds.

 ## Motivation

 Staking Router v3 is the foundational infrastructure upgrade that serves as the base layer upon which [LIP-33 (CSM v3 and CM v2)](lip-33.md) is built.
 It unlocks a more flexible and efficient protocol, both technically and operationally.
-With these changes, the protocol will be able to reallocate stake between modules via consolidation operations, support new deposits into large validators, naturally streamline the network, and lay the groundwork for smarter, leaner validator management overall.
+With these changes, the protocol will be able to migrate stake between modules via consolidation operations, support new deposits into large validators, naturally streamline the network, and lay the groundwork for smarter, leaner validator management overall.

 **A new, `0x02`-ready, accounting model.** Although already supported by the stVaults architecture, this is a fundamental shift for Lido Core.
 Currently, the Lido protocol handles critical aspects of validator accounting — deposits, rewards, withdrawals — through a unit-based approach where 1 validator equals 32 ETH.
 A balance-based accounting model is essential for supporting large validators and consolidations because it allows the protocol to treat validators as flexible balances rather than fixed units, enabling seamless consolidation and validator top-ups.
 For this to happen, a significant rework of several key components of the on-chain protocol is required.

-**Stake migration from CMv1 to CMv2.** The consolidation process would provide a secure and transparent way to quickly migrate stake from the old Curated Module v1 to the new Curated Module v2 with minimal stake inefficiency.
+**Stake migration from Curated Module v1 (CMv1) to Curated Module v2 (CMv2).** The consolidation process would provide a secure and transparent way to quickly migrate stake from the old CMv1 to the new CMv2 with minimal stake inefficiency.

-**Deposit reserve for reliable stake rebalancing.** Historically, stake rebalancing between modules through new deposits and withdrawals has been slow and unreliable — SDVT took over 1.5 years to reach its target share.
+**Deposit reserve for reliable stake rebalancing.** Historically, stake rebalancing between modules through new deposits and withdrawals has been slow and unreliable — [SDVT](https://operators.lido.fi/module/2) took over 1.5 years to reach its target share due to high withdrawal demand and almost no deposits surplus.
 A deposit reserve mechanism guarantees ETH availability for migration deposits and new module onboarding, regardless of withdrawal demand.

 # Specification